 It all goes back to the birds and the bees.
 Fish too.
 Even ants.
 It goes to the great many organisms that amplify their group intelligence by forming flocks, schools, shoals, colonies, and swarms.
 Across countless species, nature show us that social creatures, when working together as unified systems, can outperform the vast majority of individual members when solving problems and making decisions.
 Scientists call this “Swarm Intelligence” and it proves the old adage – many minds are better than one.

-For example, in a recent study by researchers at Unanimous A.I. and Oxford University, a Swarm A.I. system was used to predict the outcome of all fifty English Premier League soccer games over a period of five consecutive weeks.
+And it works… in a recent study by researchers at Unanimous AI and Oxford University, a Swarm A.I. system was used to predict the outcome of all fifty English Premier League soccer games over a period of five consecutive weeks.
 Results showed that the individuals, who averaged 55% accuracy when working alone (not much better than coin-flips) were able to amplify their predictive accuracy to 72% by predicting together in swarms.
 This corresponds to 131% amplification in predicting ability.
 Such amplification appears to be the norm, not the exception – as many research studies show.

 Want to stay up to date on our latest breakthroughs?
 Great, join our mailing list below…